Pelvic & Hernia Mesh Lawsuit Settlements & Amounts - Updated 2018

-The lawsuit was filed three years after Sharon Carlino, the plaintiff in the case, had undergone two transvaginal mesh repair surgeries.
+The lawsuit was filed three years after Sharon Carlino, the plaintiff in the case, had undergone two pelvic mesh repair surgeries.
 The first surgery left some of the portions exposed, thereby necessitating the need of corrective surgery to get rid of it.
 Furthermore, she also suffered from chronic pain and scarring allegedly caused by the multiple surgeries and a defective mesh product.

 3. Johnson & Johnson – $120 Million

 In 2016, Ethicon was again forced by a court to settle cases amounting to 42,400 lawsuits because of their pelvic mesh products.
 The Hernia mesh settlement amounts here summed up to $120 million.

 According to the settlement papers, the lawsuits were filled by about 3,000 women who had suffered injuries and pain after the mesh eroded in their bodies.
 Moreover, the risks were further compounded because the erosion of the mesh products had also caused severe injuries to surrounding organs as well.
 Ethicon was accused of covering up the risks of the surgeries.